robusta-dev/robusta/docs/index.rst

 Welcome to Robusta
 ================================

-Robusta makes Kubernetes monitoring better by:
+Robusta is the Swiss Army Knife of Kubernetes troubleshooting and automation.
+You can use Robusta to:

+1. Manually troubleshoot errors, debug pods, run cpu profilers, etc
-1. Adding missing context to alerts
+2. Add missing context to alerts
-2. Tracking crashing pods
-3. Flagging false alarms
-4. Showing a visual timeline with the history of alerts and changes in your cluster
-5. Enriching alerts with custom data (recently changed deployments, output of bash commands, etc)

-`Robusta.dev <https://home.robusta.dev/>`_ describes the out-of-the-box benefits.
-These docs describe customizing Robusta to gain even more value.
+3. Remediate alerts by clicking a single button in Slack
+4. Complement Prometheus with monitoring of *discrete* events like crashing pods

 We recommend you start with `Robusta.dev <https://home.robusta.dev/>`_, do a :ref:`60-second install <Installation Guide>`, and then read the docs for advanced features.

-A Cloud Native Automations Engine
+What is Robusta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Robusta automates everything that happens **after** you deploy your application.
-It is somewhat like Zapier/IFTTT
+Robusta is a Cloud Native Automations Engine.
+It automates everything that happens **after** you deploy your application.
-for devops, with an emphasis on prebuilt useful automations and not just "build your own".
+It is somewhat like Zapier/IFTTT for devops, with an emphasis on 50+ prebuilt automations and not just "build your own".

-Robusta contains a library of 50+ builtin actions triggered on:

-1. AlertManager webhooks
-2. Kubernetes changes
-3. Manual triggers
-4. Much more

-Example actions:

-1. Run bash commands on a pod/node
-2. Fetch logs
-3. Correlate alerts with changes to Kubernetes resources

-Robusta is configured in YAML and extended in Python.

 Examples
 ~~~~~~~~~~~~~~~~~~

-Most of these don't actually need to be configured (see out-of-the-box features at `robusta.dev <https://home.robusta.dev/>`_) but we show the configuration anyway to illustrate concepts.
+Most of these can be installed pre-configured, but we show the configuration anyway to illustrate concepts.

 .. tab-set::